vlad1kudelko/vlad1kudelko/README.md

 # 💫 About Me:

 Hi, 👋.
-Are you looking for a Senior Full Stack developer who can help you turn your<br>ideas into reality with clean, reliable code?
-With my wide range of technical skills<br>and years of experience, I am confident that I can provide you with the expertise<br>you need to bring your project to life.<br><br>🏠 I usually work from home, independently.
-Not associated with any agency, as<br>well as do not outsource my work, so it is always me - no "middle-man" in between<br>or junior developer on the background.
+Are you looking for a Senior Full Stack developer who can help you turn your ideas into reality with clean, reliable code?
+With my wide range of technical skills and years of experience, I am confident that I can provide you with the expertise you need to bring your project to life.

+🏠 I usually work from home, independently.
+Not associated with any agency, as well as do not outsource my work, so it is always me - no "middle-man" in between or junior developer on the background.

 # 💻 Tech Stack: